Special forces of Ukraine: Vega

+History (2014)

 2014 Ukrainian revolution

-Ukraine's Berkut special police force gained mainstream attention during the 2014 Ukrainian revolution as it was one of the main forces used by the government to quell the uprising.
+Ukraine's Berkut special police force gained mainstream notoriety during the 2014 Ukrainian revolution as it was one of the main forces used by the government to quell the uprising.
 Ukraine relies on Spetsnaz forces for various activities like intelligence gathering, fighting fraud and organized crime, responding to terrorism, electronic warfare, as well as responding to mass protests.
-Spetsnaz units were extensively used during the 2014 Ukrainian Revolution by the Yanukovych regime to suppress Euromaidan protesters.
-During the subsequent Crimea Crisis and the war in Donbas the new government was hesitant to use these forces as they were seen as symbols of the previous regime.
+Spetsnaz units were extensively used during the 2014 Ukrainian Revolution by the Yanukovych government to suppress Euromaidan protesters.
+During the subsequent annexation of Crimea by the Russian Federation and the war in Donbas the new government was hesitant to use these forces as they were seen as symbols of the previous one.

 Many Spetsnaz members found a purpose by joining a territorial defense battalion or the National Guard of Ukraine; ironically they often fought side by side with Euromaidan protesters with whom they recently clashed.
 Spetsnaz units were eventually deployed to combat separatist forces as they began to gain ground.
 Ukraine's 3rd Separate Spetsnaz Regiment has been responsible for defending the Donetsk International Airport which has faced nearly daily battles since May 2014.

 Many special police units were active in responding to the protests of the 2014 Ukrainian revolution including the Tiger and Leopard special forces groups of the Ministry of Interior, Berkut special police force, and SBU Alpha Group.
 On 18 February, after months of civil unrest protests took a harsher turn storming parliament.
 Troops thought to be SBU Alpha were seen heavily armed and carrying AKM rifles; military jets could also be seen flying over Kyiv.
 By 20 February there were reports of snipers appearing on rooftops.
 This led to perhaps the most bloody standoff of the revolution, which resulted in over 100 deaths from snipers which SBU is also suspected of covering up.

 By 23 February the police presence in Independence Square had dissipated, which was unusual as it was not part of an agreement signed by the new government.
 This corresponded to the disappearance of president Yanukovich.
 Sensing a change in power, police forces likely abandoned their post.
 Throughout the revolution, police units were holding back protesters, however, having pulled units in from all over Ukraine into Kyiv, protests flared up across the country eventually resulting in a change of government.